Paris Plages, July

 Journée Sans Voiture

-Pedestrians and cyclists reclaim Paris' streets from mid-morning to early evening on the first Sunday of October on this annual car-free day.
+Pedestrians and cyclists reclaim Paris' streets from mid-morning to early evening on one Sunday in mid-September on this annual car-free day.

 October heralds an autumnal kaleidoscope in the city’s parks and gardens, along with bright, crisp days, cool, clear nights and excellent cultural offerings.
 Daylight saving ends on the last Sunday morning of the month.